 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

 Typing quit will quit the game, but as you’ll notice so will entering any other non-number input.
-This is suboptimal to say the least; we want the game to also stop when the correct number is guessed.
+This is suboptimal, to say the least; we want the game to also stop when the correct number is guessed.

 Quitting After a Correct Guess